freeverseio/crypto-soccer/deployment/minikube_configs/README.md

 ```
 docker ps
 ```
 - start deployment and (1) pod.
 For more pods increase replicas number.
-Note that order matters, so that the universedb service is created before.
-The reason is that UNIVERSEDB_SERVICE_HOST and UNIVERSEDB_SERVICE_PORT will be automatically available for universeapi.yaml
+Note that when using environment variables for cluster ip and port, order matters, so that the universedb service is created before.
+The reason is that UNIVERSEDB_SERVICE_HOST and UNIVERSEDB_SERVICE_PORT will be automatically available for universeapi.yaml.
+On the other hand when using dns resolution it doesn't, but the cluster needs core dns addon installed.
 ```
 kubectl create ns universe
 kubectl apply -f universedb.yaml -n universe